DominikSadko/LuaBinder/README.md

 # LuaBinder
 Lua Binder in C++11

-Used MinGW GNU 4.7.2 to compile.
+MinGW GNU 4.7.2 to compile.

 Example:
 ```